-As a (position title) with the Department of (agency name), you are (describe primary duties).
+This letter is an official reprimand for your actions on (date).
+This action is taken under the authority of State Personnel Rule R2-5A-801 for cause, as outlined in A.R.S.
+41-773, and R2-5B-302.
+(Note: If appropriate, also cite R2-5A-501, Standards of Conduct.)
+As a (position title) with the Department of (agency name), you are responsible for (describe primary duties).
 You have been an employee of the State of Arizona since (employee's hire date).

-The specific charges and explanations are as follows:
+The specific reasons for this reprimand are as follows: